cupy/cupy/docs/source/tutorial/function.rst

 We can reduce the number of invokations by defining our own kernel.

 Most functions only require elementwise operations like MulAdd.
-PyCUDA provides useful tool to define elementwise kernel, and Chainer wraps it by :func:`cuda.elementwise` function.
+PyCUDA provides useful tool to define elementwise kernel: :class:`pycuda.elementwise.ElementwiseKernel` class, and Chainer wraps it by :func:`cuda.elementwise` function.
 Our MulAdd implementation can be improved as follows::

   class MulAdd(Function):